louarn-rous/br/breton.md

 | 3p  | ganto, gante (with them) | evito, evite (for them)  |
 | imp | ganeor (with one)        | evidor (for one)         |

-some simple prepositions do not inflect: eus & deus (from) kent (before) goude (after)
+some simple prepositions do not inflect:
+eus & deus (from)
+kent (before)
+goude (after)

-complex prep.s inflect by means of interfixes
-(the nominal 2nd elem. is preceded by a pronomial form)
+complex prepositions inflect by means of interfixes (the nominal 2nd element is preceded by a pronomial form).

 | uninflected | diwar-ben (about) | e-kichen (near) |
 | :-          | :-                | :-              |